isabella232/PPDB/README.md

 }]
 }
 ```
-"users" is the table of the setting
+This is an example of a database of mutiple tables

 PHP example: